jgum63/project_3/README.md

   ~Has a clean repository that meets quality coding standards (file structure, naming conventions, best practices for class and id naming conventions, indentation, high-quality comments, and so on).

 ## CSS Styling
-We are using a component library,  Semantic UILinks.
+We are using the component library,  Chakra UI.

 ## User Specifications